Blue Cat Audio - Software Made by Musicians for Musicians

 Protect your Ears with the Brickwall Limiter

-While tweaking the parameters of the plugin and learning to use the software, you should always activate the output brickwall limiter.
-It will prevent you from damaging your speakers or your ears.
-You can always deactivate it afterwards, when you are happy with the sound and you can see the limiter does not reduce the output volume.
+This will prevent you from damaging your speakers or your ears.
+You can deactivate it later once you are happy with the settings and you can see that the limiter is not triggered.

-Blue Cat Audio Plug-ins Basics
+Blue Cat Audio Plug-Ins Basics

 This chapter describes the basic features that are common to all our plug-ins.
 If you are already familiar with our products, you can skip this part.